aws-samples/aws-edge-compute-workshop/modules/03-Greengrass.md

 1. Scroll down the page and download the correct Greengrass binary for your system, in our case this should be `x86_64  Ubuntu 14.04 - 16.04  Linux` select the **Download** link next to it.

+	_NOTE_: make sure you have downloaded _***both***_ the resources and binary tarballs!
+If you forget to donwload the resources tarbal which includes the certificates and the configuration for *Greengrass* you will have to recreate your *Greengrass* group.

 	![14_8](/api/workshops/sbe-workshop-2018/content/assets/images/14_8.png)

 1. Confirm that the Greengrass Group was successfully created.